Braver Angels: Workshops and debates

 In a typical format, the workshop starts with each color-coded group identifying the stereotypes of their group.
 They then share these with the other group.
-The stereotyping exercise is followed by one or more additional exercises: the fishbowl, where one group does all the talking on a topic, while the other group forms a circle around them to listen; the questions exercise, where mixed Red/Blue groups discuss their answers to questions that had been generated by each (Red or Blue) group; and the "How Can We Contribute" exercise, whereby red- and blue-identified participants are paired up and share in response to a multi-faceted prompt: "What can each of us do individually, what can our side do, and what might both sides do together to promote better understanding of differences and search for common ground?"
+The stereotyping exercise is followed by one or more additional exercises: the fishbowl, where one group does all the talking while the other group forms a circle around them to listen; the questions exercise, where mixed Red/Blue groups discuss their answers to questions that had been generated by each (Red or Blue) group; and the "How Can We Contribute" exercise, whereby red- and blue-identified participants are paired up and share in response to a multi-faceted prompt: "What can each of us do individually, what can our side do, and what might both sides do together to promote better understanding of differences and search for common ground?"

 By April 2022, the organization had conducted "nearly 1,600 Red/Blue Workshops and 275 structured debates in all 50 states."
 The debates reportedly were shown to more than 15,000 people, with such speakers as former Ohio Governor Ted Strickland, author Andrew Sullivan, and former House Majority Leader Dick Gephardt.

-In addition, Braver Angels offers "Braver Seminars," published works ("Braver Angels Publishing"), and convenes scholars and public intellectuals.
+Braver Angels also offers "Braver Seminars", publishes works ("Braver Angels Publishing"), and convenes scholars and public intellectuals.

 The group also created a "Skills for Bridging the Divide" workshop.
-In a 2.5 hour format, the workshop aims to convey information about meaningful, non-polarizing discussions, give participants some hands-on practice, and to convince people to do such bridge-building.
-This training covered three key listening skills -- paraphrasing, clarifying and acknowledging (or agreeing) -- and its speaking skills include pivoting, to introduce a divergent viewpoint, and offering one's own viewpoint, including "I statements" and expressions of concern.
-The training also cautioned people against pitfalls and counter-productive behavior.
+In a 2.5-hour format, the workshop aims to convey information about meaningful, non-polarizing discussions, give participants some hands-on practice, and to convince people to do such bridge-building.
+This training covered three key listening skills—paraphrasing, clarifying and acknowledging (or agreeing)—and its speaking skills include pivoting to introduce a divergent viewpoint and offering one's own viewpoint, including "I statements" and expressions of concern.
+The training also cautions against pitfalls and counterproductive behavior.